 - a) Protection and Safety of Media Personnel: Implement appropriate strategies and review existing legal frameworks to include measures for the safety and protection of media personnel while they carry out their duties. - b) Welfare Packages and Job Security: Establish welfare packages and job security measures for media personnel, providing them with a sense of satisfaction and long-term prospects for employment.
-This will promote a committed and involved workforce, ultimately enhancing the quality of media content in PNG. - c) Ensuring Fair Compensation for Media Personnel: To address the issue of fair compensation, the policy empowers a neutral professional body, embedded in law, to assess and recommend salaries and remuneration for media personnel in line with relevant laws of PNG.
-This will create a media landscape that is accountable, ethical, and capable of effectively disseminating information to the public.

-Action: The National Media Commission in consultation with relevant stakeholders to assess and recommend fair compensation for media personnel.
-Provisions for the safety and protection of media personnel to be considered in the National Media Law.
+This will promote a committed and involved workforce, ultimately enhancing the quality of media content in PNG. - c) Ensuring Fair Compensation for Media Personnel: To ensure proper and fair compensation, the policy empowers a neutral professional body, embedded in law, to assess and recommend salaries and remuneration for media personnel in line with relevant laws of PNG.
+This will create a media landscape that is accountable, ethical, and capable of effectively disseminating information to the public. - Action: The National Media Commission in consultation with relevant stakeholders will assess and recommend fair compensation for media personnel.
+Provisions for the safety and protection of media personnelto be considered in the National Media Law.

-4.1.1 Government Support
+4.2.4 Government Support